f1datajunkie/WEC/markdown/Simple demo.md

 ```

-We can also increase the order of the fit line (the `ci` parameter toggles the confidence bounds display):
+We can also increase the `order` of the fit line; the `ci` parameter toggles the confidence bounds display:

 ```python
 sns.lmplot(x='index', y='LAP_TIME_S',